apilifogladif/PFL2425_Haskell/haskell.md

 **AVL trees**, named after inventors Adelson-Velsky and Landis, are **self-balancing BSTs** that automatically maintain balance after insertions and deletions.
 An AVL tree ensures that for every node, the height difference between its left and right subtrees is at most 1 (known as the height invariant).

-An example of an unbalanced node:
+An example of an unbalanced bst:

 ![alt text](assets/image6.png)